 While you can always change your registered agent down the line, we think it’s essential to pick the right registered agent for your business starting at the formation phase.
 You should also keep an eye on your compliance standing to ensure nothing goes awry along the way.

 In Iowa, there aren’t many complicated requirements for registered agent eligibility.
-Any individual or business entity located within the state can serve as your company’s registered agent.
-The only requirements are that they have a permanent address in Iowa and that your company itself can not serve as its own registered agent (although you or one of your co-owners may assume this role individually).
+Any individual or business entity authorized to conduct business in the state can serve as your company’s registered agent.
+The only requirements are that they have a permanent address in Iowa and that your company itself can’t serve as its own registered agent (although you or one of your co-owners may assume this role individually).

 Yes.
 If your registered agent is an individual, that person must live in Iowa.
 If your agent is a business entity, that company must either be a domestic Iowa business or one with the authority to conduct business in the state.

 Iowa keeps the process of changing your registered agent pretty simple.
 All you have to do is download the Statement of Change of Registered Office and/or Registered Agent form, fill it out, and submit it to the Secretary of State.
 Iowa typically does not charge a filing fee for this; partnerships are the only exception with a minimal $5 fee.
-For more information on how to change your registered agent in Iowa, look here.
+For more information, see our Iowa change of registered agent page.

 If your registered agent chooses to resign and no longer serves as your agent, they will notify you using the Statement of Resignation of Registered Agent form.
 Essentially, this form alerts you that within the next 30 days, you must appoint a new registered agent, as on the 31st day after filing, the agent’s services will cease.
 Iowa does not charge a filing fee for this resignation.